-Within the Engineering Department, our aim is to help you to develop a career in Engineering by providing a high quality Engineering education and training.
-We offer courses in three divisions of Engineering, which include Electrical/Electronic, Mechanical and Automotive.
+Within our Engineering department, our aim is to help you to develop a career in engineering by providing high quality education and training in realistic working environments.

 Our workshops, laboratories and classrooms are designed to meet the highest industry standards.
 All of our teaching staff have relevant industrial backgrounds, which will help to provide you with a high standard of teaching that you will find difficult to compare anywhere else.

-We offer a full range of levels starting at Entry Level to Higher Education.
-This means that it is possible to start learning with little or no previous qualifications and eventually progress on to our Higher National Certificate/Diploma (HND/C) Electrical and Electronic Engineering.
+We offer a full range of levels starting at entry level to university level programmes.
+This means that it is possible to start learning with little or no previous qualifications and progress onto our Higher National Certificate (HNC) in General Engineering.